 Benefits of WooCommerce

 Since WooCommerce is an open-source platform, the code is available.
-This means customization is full of possibilities.
-You can create a store with an incredible brand personality to make sure your customers enjoy your full shopping experience.
+This means customization is full of possibilities – you can have an array of exciting features added, and as many products and product types as you like.
+What you’ll end up with is a store with an incredible brand personality to make sure your customers enjoy their shopping experience.

 Considerations of WooCommerce